cjus/hydra-aws-docker-article/README2.md

 35.128.252.201
 ```

-We'll use that IP to initialize our swarm.
+We'll use the machine's IP to initialize our swarm.

 ```shell
 $ docker-machine ssh master01